istio/istio.io/content/blog/2018/egress-https/index.md

 Note that our egress rule allows traffic to any domain matching _*.googleapis.com_, on port 443, using the HTTPS protocol.
 Let's assume for the sake of the example that the applications in our Istio service mesh must access multiple subdomains of _googleapis.com_, for example _www.googleapis.com_ and also _fcm.googleapis.com_.
 Our rule allows traffic to both _www.googleapis.com_ and _fcm.googleapis.com_, since they both match  _*.googleapis.com_.
 This **wildcard** feature allows us to enable traffic to multiple domains using a single egress rule.

-We can query our egress rules:
+You can query our service entries:

 {{< text bash >}}
-$ kubectl get egressrules
+$ kubectl get serviceentries
-NAME        KIND                                NAMESPACE
+NAME         AGE
-googleapis  EgressRule.v1alpha2.config.istio.io default
+googleapis   8m

 {{< /text >}}

-We can delete our egress rule:
+You can delete our service entry:

 {{< text bash >}}
-$ kubectl delete egressrule googleapis -n default Deleted config: egressrule googleapis
+$ kubectl delete serviceentry googleapis serviceentry "googleapis" deleted
 {{< /text >}}

 and see in the output that the egress rule is deleted.